 The best time of year is Blini season!
+For the best blinis in Helsinki, bookmark this post!
 January marks the month that Bliniviikot are all around the city, which means many wonderful restaurants have the wonderfully buttery Russian delicacy on their menus.
 The Finnish interpretation is made with buckwheat flour and baked in a cast-iron pan until crisp and sinful, and is served with a variety of different toppings, along the sides of smetana, red onions and pickles.

-Their all-you-can-eat-blini offer starts at 24€, and they also have a vegan option on the menu which I haven’t seen in many other places.
+Their all-you-can-eat-blini offer starts at 28€, and they also have a vegan option on the menu which I haven’t seen in many other places.

-Meripaviljonki (Säästöpankinranta 3) – The blini brunch at the floating seafood restaurant in Hakaniemi comes in at 28,90€ and offers a nice selection of classic Blini toppings with a nice sea view.
+Meripaviljonki (Säästöpankinranta 3) – The blini brunch at the floating seafood restaurant in Hakaniemi comes in at 46,50€ and offers a nice selection of classic Blini toppings and other brunch delights with a nice sea view.
 Can’t wait to try them!

-Troikka (Caloniuksenkatu 3): Russian restaurant that serves a very popular blini variety that has many admirers.
-Enjoy the full blini selection at 37€ or simple options starting at 16€.
+Troikka (Caloniuksenkatu 3) – Russian restaurant that serves a very popular blini variety that has many admirers.
+Enjoy their blini starting at 30€.

-Merimakasiini (Hietalahdenranta 14): Fantastic seafood restaurant that also has their Blini-weeks on, you can get a blini with a selection of toppings for 19€, or the simple option for 13€.
+Merimakasiini (Hietalahdenranta 14) – Fantastic seafood restaurant that also has their Blini-weeks on, you can get a blini with a selection of toppings for 19€, or the simple option for 13€.

 Blinit (Sturenkatu 9) – For year-round Russian Blini delight, this small restaurant of Sturenkatu is your place to go.
 The blinis you’ll get here are different from those introduced further above, they are the more original variety that is thin and bigger, and available with both savoury and sweet toppings.